tensorflow/models/research/brain_coder/README.md

 # Brain Coder

-*Authors: Daniel Abolafia, Quoc Le, Mohammad Norouzi*
+*Authors: Daniel Abolafia, Mohammad Norouzi, Quoc Le*

 Brain coder is a code synthesis experimental environment.
-We provide code that reproduces the results from our recent paper [Code Synthesis with Priority Queue Training](https://openreview.net/forum?id=r1AoGNlC-).
+We provide code that reproduces the results from our recent paper [Neural Program Synthesis with Priority Queue Training](https://arxiv.org/abs/1801.03526).
 See single_task/README.md for details on how to build and reproduce those experiments.

 ## Installation